Andrew Haines: Research

 His research interests were initially in epidemiology and health services research focussing particularly on primary care and latterly on the study of environmental influences on health, including the potential effects of climate change and the health co-benefits of the low carbon economy.

 Previous research included a number of randomised trials evaluating interventions to change patient and practitioner behaviour, notably a large trial of general practitioner intervention in patients with heavy alcohol consumption.
-His first articles on climate change and health were in the early 1990's.
+His first articles on climate change and health were in the early 1990s.
 He also chaired an international task force on climate change mitigation and public health which published a series of articles in the Lancet in 2009.

 As chair of an international task force on guidance for health systems policies he co-authored a series of articles on the challenges of assessing evidence for health systems policies and developing guidance for policymakers, published in 2012.

-His current research includes the study of the effects of climate and other environmental changes on health together with research on health co-benefits of low carbon policies in sectors such as energy, transport, food and agriculture and housing.
-He has co-authored over 400 scientific articles, editorials, book chapters and reports.
+His book co-authored with Howard Frumkin Planetary Health - Safeguarding Human Health in the Anthropocene Epoch was published by Cambridge University Press in 2021.

 He chaired the Rockefeller Foundation/ Lancet Commission on Planetary Health which was set up to assess the potential implications for health of multiple interacting environmental changes affecting the Earth's 'essential life support systems' and publishing its findings in 2015.

-His book co-authored with Howard Frumkin Planetary Health - Safeguarding Human Health in the Anthropocene Epoch was published by Cambridge University Press in 2021.

 He co-chaired (with Prof. Joanna Haigh) the Academy of Medical Sciences/ Royal Society working group on 'A healthy future - tackling climate change mitigation and human health together' that reported in 2021.

 He currently co-chairs the InterAcademy Partnership (over 140 member science academies worldwide) working group on climate change and health.
 The group coordinated four regional assessments and a global synthesis report on the effects of climate change on health and the effects of climate change adaptation and mitigation actions on health.
 He co-chairs The Lancet Pathfinder Commission and broader Pathfinder Initiative with Helen Clark and Joy Phumaphi funded by the Wellcome Trust with support from the Oak Foundation.
+He was co-author of the Lancet Pathfinder Commission report on Pathways to a healthy net-zero future, published in The Lancet in November 2023.

+He was also co-author of a publication on air pollution deaths attributable to fossil fuels, published in the BMJ.
+His current research includes the study of the effects of climate and other environmental changes on health together with research on health co-benefits of low carbon policies in sectors such as energy, transport, food and agriculture and housing.
+He has co-authored over 400 scientific articles, editorials, book chapters and reports.